Free (ISP): Telephone

-In 2003, Free introduced unlimited phone calls at no additional price, while other phone operators or ISPs charged per-minute fees for telephone calls.
-Competitors have then been forced to imitate these changes, but with fewer destinations included or at an additional price.
-Bundled Free subscribers enjoy same free calls as those unbundled since March 2004.
-Calls to United States and Canada have been free of charge since December 2005.
+In 2003, Free introduced unlimited phone calls at no additional price, forcing competitors to imitate these changes.

 In 2006, Free and France Telecom were in conflict against an unfair increase of Neuf Cegetel own termination tariff, aimed at undermining unlimited phone offers in France.
 The French regulator ARCEP then decided to apply a threshold for call termination.
 Unlimited free phone calls have been perennial in France since then.

 Telephone services

 A wide range of telephone services are provided at no additional cost, such as an online answering machine, ringback tone customization, call transfer, caller ID, inbound and outbound call filtering, conference calls, and Wi-Fi voice SIP.

 Since April 2007, each customer has been assigned a fax number in addition to the traditional phone number.
 This additional line is dedicated to the online faxing service.

 Television

-IPTV leader

-According to a study published in 2008 by Light Reading, Free is by far the largest IPTV carrier in the World.
-This fact is also confirmed by the TV Markets Quarterly Monitoring.
+In 2008, Light Reading ranked Free first in their list of top 10 largest IPTV carriers, which was corroborated by TV Markets Quarterly Monitoring.